ionic-enterprise/tutorials/docs/native-solutions/identity-vault/react/getting_started.md

 you will see the session information.

 If you would like to clear the session information at this point, remove the application from your device (physical or simulated) and re-install it.
-In the web, you can close the running tab and open new one.
+On the web, you can close the running tab and open new one.

 Next we will see how to remove this data from within our application.